SemanticMediaWiki/ExtensionManager/README.md

 > api.php?action=composerpackages

 ## Installation
-The recommended way to install this extension is through `Composer` (the Composer autoloader is used therefore a manual installation will be insufficient).
+The recommended way to install this extension is through `Composer` (A manual installation will be insufficient due to the use of the Composer autoloader).
 Just add the following to the MediaWiki ``composer.json`` file and run the ``php composer.phar install/update`` command.

 ```json
 {